PJAvinash/CS6378P2/Readme.md

-# Totally Ordered Broadcast Implementation
+# Distributed In Memory Key-Value store with Total Order Broadcast

 This project implements a centralized algorithm for achieving total order with a single master in a distributed system.
 The algorithm is used to create a Replicated In-Memory KeyValue Store.
 The primary goal is to ensure total ordering of data and enforce causal ordering in a distributed environment and enable high availability of data for local reads